twarmboe/s3_accessibility/README.md

 A controller.
 Controllers tested so far:

-- Dualsense (Works well!)
+- ✅ Dualsense (Works well, has a sensitivity preset)
-- Dualsense Edge (Doesn't work; will need to do some button remappings since they aren't consistent with the Dualsense)
+- ✅ Pro Controller (Works well, has a sensitivity preset)
-- Pro Controller (Works well!)
+- ❌ Dualsense Edge (Doesn't work; will need to do some button remappings since they aren't consistent with the Dualsense)
-- 8bitdo Bluetooth Ultimate (seems like it's defaulting to xinput when wired, might work with the bluetooth adapter or with the beta firmware)
+- ❌ 8bitdo Bluetooth Ultimate (seems like it's defaulting to xinput when wired, might work with the bluetooth adapter or with the beta firmware)

 ### Setup